Wisborough Green Division

 Getting started

-If you wish to become involved with Wisborough Green please speak to us first before purchasing bees or equipment, as there are a few serious pitfalls and we are here to help you avoid them.
-Disease is one problem with bees, and we have experience of poor service and goods from some sources, some of which may not be obvious to a novice.
+If you wish to become involved with Wisborough Green BKA please speak to us first before purchasing bees or equipment, as there are a few serious pitfalls and we are here to help you avoid them.
+Disease is one problem with bees and we have experience of poor service and goods from some sources, some of which may not be obvious to a beginner.
+Quality and prices vary a lot and not always together and there are more ways than one of getting stung in beekeeping.

 We would strongly advise against buying bees or queens that have recently been imported, as they may introduce pests and diseases that we currently haven't got, as well as being unsuitable for our climate.
+All five national BKAs in the U.K. and RoI have a policy of non importation and there are very good reasons.
 It may be easy to think all bees are the same but they aren't and we try to get people to understand this.
-Some bees are much more prolific than others and quickly build up into huge colonies that are very difficult for a beginner to deal with, and others are known to be very regular swarmers.
+Some bees are much more prolific than others and quickly build up into huge colonies that are very difficult for a beginner to deal with and others are known to swarm regularly.
+Many imported queens are relatively pure and docile, but in a couple of generations those docile colonies can become vicious.
+You have been warned!

-Currently there is a shortage of bees and we ask the budding beekeeper to be patient in order to avoid any problems.
-There is no room for a "Must have, and must have it now" mentality.
+Currently there is a shortage of bees and we ask the budding beekeeper to be patient in order to avoid any problems and source bees locally with queens that are home reared.
+In beekeeping there is no room for a "Must have, and must have it now" mentality.

 Would you like to start?